-In order to support movement of professionals within the EEA, whist ensuring candidates are trained to an appropriate level to enter UK training at ST3, the JRCPTB has produced the following guidance that must be demonstrated in order to be considered under directive 2005/36/EC, rather than need to have undertaken the MRCP(UK).
+In order to support movement of professionals within the EEA, whist ensuring candidates are trained to an appropriate level to enter UK training at ST3, the following guidance must be demonstrated in order to be considered under directive 2005/36/EC, rather than need to have undertaken the MRCP(UK).

 This is an extremely complex area, so please read the guidance carefully if you wish to apply under these rules.
 Please click on the relevant heading for more information:

 This term refers to the interpretation of EU directive 2005/36/EC (regarding free movement of professionals) within the field of medical recruitment.

 The directive itself is a particularly large and complex document; but essentially, this describes the removal of obstacles to EEA nationals wishing to 'pursue a profession...in (an EEA) Member State other than the one in which they have obtained their professional qualifications.'